vectara/vectara-docs/www/docs/console-ui/vectara_chat_overview.md

 responses in different scenarios like customer support.

 Every Vectara account has a unique Chat History Corpus which stores all chat histories.
+Vectara Chat takes a privacy-first approach.
+Users maintain control over whether your answer histories are recorded, with the default setting being diabled.
 You can enable chat in the Query tab of specific corpora.

 The Conversations page lists the conversations in your chat history corpus: